Foundation

 This distinction is important enough that the S1 question should be the first thing you answer before completing any part of your return.
 For a full explanation, see our S1 guide — what it is, who gets one, and why it matters.

-For the current social charges rates by income type and S1 status, see the Taxpert data page.
+For the current social charges rates by income type and S1 status, see the social charges rates on the Taxpert reference data page →

-You can choose to opt out of the PFU and have this income taxed instead under the progressive income tax scale — by ticking box 2OP on your return.
-This is worth considering if your marginal income tax rate is 0% or 11%, as the progressive scale may result in a lower overall charge.
+You can choose to opt out of the flat tax and have this income taxed instead under the sliding scale — by ticking box 2OP on your return.
+This is worth considering if your income tax rate is 0% or 11%, as the sliding scale may result in a lower overall charge.

-For more information see our guide to PFU vs progressive tax: which is better for your investment income.
+For more information see PFU vs progressive tax: which is better for your investment income.

 When Do You File?